-Exploring Downtown Halifax, Nova Scotia
+Exploring Downtown Halifax Nova Scotia

 It is interesting just to walk the compact downtown area, and especially the pedestrian and family-friendly harbor-side boardwalk.
 The city, however, also has a few particularly interesting sights.
-Among those we visited were the:

-- Halifax Citadel Historic Site, a preserved 19th-century (1856) British fortress with restored rooms and exhibits that explain the fort’s role in defending the city from Revolutionary War and War of 1812 days (from a previous fort at the same hillside location) through World War II and beyond.
+This preserved 19th-century (1856) British fortress has restored rooms and exhibits that explain the fort’s role in defending the city from Revolutionary War and War of 1812 days (from a previous fort at the same hillside location) through World War II and beyond.
 While the fort and exhibits are interesting, the best part is the role of the extremely knowledgeable “78 Highlander” regimen “soldiers” (actually guides and performers) who were in costume and explained details of everything from the design, construction and history of the fort (which were provided in a 45-minute walking tour), to the roles of the fort in different wars and the intimate details of each piece of the soldiers uniforms (both of which we learned by talking with soldiers who are available to explain exhibits).
 And as a side benefit, the fortress provides nice panoramic views of the city and the harbor that it was built to protect.

 We did not get to the Maritime Museum, which portrays the Titanic disaster (Halifax is the nearest city to and primary burying ground for a number of its recovered victims) and the 1917 Halifax Explosion (which, as mentioned above, killed thousands of people and wiped out a large section of the city).